strawberry-graphql/strawberry/docs/_test.md

 <Tip>

-This is a call out block
+This is a tip.
+Useful information is contained here.

 </Tip>

 <Note>

-This is a note block
+This is a note.
+Something that you should know about.

 </Note>

 <Warning>

-This is a warning block
+This is a warning.
+Something that you should be careful about.

 </Warning>